aerickson/LiFePO4wered-Pi/README_libreelec.md

 - get this on master
   - IFDEFs vs changing code
+    - not necessary now? shutdown functions look the same
 - steps on how to compile on x68/x86

 ## 2017: Raman Sarin